Key principles of Graduate Outcomes

 - Salary data from the Longitudinal Education Outcomes (LEO) dataset.

-Student record data will be provided alongside the first publication of Graduate Outcomes survey responses in early 2020; LEO data will follow later in the year.
+Student record data will be provided alongside the first publication of Graduate Outcomes survey responses in Spring 2020; LEO data will follow later in the year.

 Data outputs and supply